 - Autonomic Computing

 Travel information can be found on How to Get to Dagstuhl, and further information for participants of GI Dagstuhl seminars on Information for participants in events not organized by Dagstuhl.

-A discussion board has been set up to synchronize travelling plans of the participants.
+A discussion board (now closed) has been set up to synchronize travelling plans of the participants.

 We would like to thank the Gesellschaft for Informatik e.V.
 (GI, German Society for Informatics) and Schloss Dagstuhl for partially funding this seminar.